-Lunch at The Lobster Shack
+Have Lunch at The Lobster Shack

 Get the chilli and chorizo whole lobster, although it is pricey, you won’t regret it!
 The Lobster Shack is set in a rustic, 18th-century oyster grading house transformed into a restaurant serving fresh seafood by the shore.

-Beach Huts at Tankerton Slope
+See the Beach Huts on Tankerton Slope

 After a great feed at The Lobster Shack, walk it off and make your way towards Tankerton Beach.
 You’ll find rows and rows of colourful beach huts on the Tankerton slope.
 You can actually rent these for the day or even stay the night, check here for rentals.

 End the day with a leisurely stroll through the streets to find local shops, pubs and galleries.